In my training guide, you will learn:

-3. Teaching your child little steps, big steps, and bunny hops through basic cone drills.
+4. Teaching your child how to perform little steps, big steps, and "bunny hops" through basic cone drills.

-The main idea of week 1 is to get your child feeling comfortable pushing their bike around with their feet.
+The main idea of week 1 is to get your child feeling comfortable pushing their bike around with their feet without pedals.

 2. Improve turning on bike by emphasizing leaning.